Violence against women – inside and outside the home

 We know that violence in the home harms women in particular and causes great distress to families.
 Woking Soroptimists raise awareness about this locally.
 We also support Your Sanctuary, the charity in Surrey that helps all those who have suffered domestic abuse.

 The SI Woking special group manages our action in this area.
 In particular, we will raise awareness about violence against women by making the 25th day of each month an Orange the World day in addition to the United Nations 16 Days of Activism.
 Look out for the orange ribbons we will be wearing!

 The Lobbying Group raises awareness about specific aspects of this issue, such as the recent proposal to make ‘downblousing’ a criminal offence.

 A member of parliament has suggested that sexual harassment in a public place should be an offence.
 The UK Government supports this idea.
 A new proposed law will now be discussed in parliament.
 When the new law is approved and applied, there will be harsher punishment for people who commit the offence

 Liaise Women’s Centre in Woking, which does excellent work with vulnerable women, recently organised workshops for women who had experienced abuse.
 Here are some examples.
 From left to right: ‘I saw but could do nothing’, ‘My hair was their weapon’, ‘My face was his target’.
 The pictures were shown at the recent ‘Tea and Temptations’ event.

-SI Woking & District is contributing to a study of the way the new special Domestic Abuse Courts (SDAC) are working in Surrey.
+SI Woking & District contributed to a study of the way the new special Domestic Abuse Courts (SDAC) are working in Surrey.
 Several members of SI Woking & District have been trained as observers during the sessions of these courts in Surrey.
-The observers will report on the operation of the courts from end April to September 2022.
+The observers reported on the operation of the courts from end April to September 2022.
 A report of the findings will be published.
 It will make recommendations for improving the courts.
 It will be sent to all the organisations involved.